 Educating for Sustainable Seas: Diving into the Ocean Decade

-The Northwest Aquatic and Marine Educators and the Canadian Network for Ocean Education invite educators, researchers, students, and resource professionals from the Pacific Northwest and across Canada to present at the 2020 NAME/CaNOE summer conference from August 16–20, 2020.
-The conference will be held at beautiful Pearson College UWC, located along the forested shores of the Pacific Ocean at sheltered Pedder Bay, about 29 km southwest of Victoria, BC.
+The Northwest Aquatic and Marine Educators and the Canadian Network for Ocean Education invite educators, researchers, students, and resource professionals from the Pacific Northwest and across Canada to present at the 2021 NAME/CaNOE summer conference.
+More information about conference dates and location will be shared as soon as possible.
 Presentations that align with the conference theme and goals are encouraged:

 - Learn and plan for the United Nations Decade of Ocean Science for Sustainable Development